Near-linear constructions of exact unitary 2-designs: implementations based on polynomial basis for

-where it is sufficient to use mod 2 arithmetic to compute the vector-matrix-vector product (since the base of the exponent is $-1$).
-Since a product of a Hankel matrix with a vector reduces to convolution (and hence polynomial multiplication over the field $\GF(2)$), we can compute the bits $e_1, \dots, e_{\frac n2}$, defined as
+Once again, by Proposition~\ref{prop:convolution}, the above product of a Hankel matrix with a vector reduces to convolution, and hence polynomial multiplication over the field $\GF(2)$.
+We can compute the bits $e_{\frac n2+1}, \dots, e_n$, defined as

 in $\frac n2$ ancillary registers using only $O(n \log n \log\log n)$ gates.
 Moreover, since the convolution is with respect to entries of $W$---which are constants in our setting---all the gates can be Clifford gates (in fact, CNOT gates).
-Then we can apply $O(n)$ controlled-$Z$ gates between the bits $e_1, \dots, e_{\frac n2}$ and $c_{\frac n2+1}, \dots, c_{n}$ (respectively) to apply the phase that correctly implements $V_A$.
+Then we can apply $O(n)$ controlled-$Z$ gates between the bits $e_{\frac n2+1}, \dots, e_{n}$ and $c_{1}, \dots, c_{\frac n2}$ (respectively) to apply the phase that correctly implements $\Gamma_A$.

-What remains is to compute $V_B$ and $V_C$.
+What remains is to compute $\Gamma_B$ and $\Gamma_C$.
 Each of these is equivalent to computing an instance of the original problem of size $n/2$.
-In the bottom of the recurrence (when $W$ is a $1 \times 1$ matrix), a single $S$ (phase) gate computes $V_W$.
+In the bottom of the recurrence (when $W$ is a $1 \times 1$ matrix), a single $S$ (phase) gate computes $\Gamma_W$.
 The gate cost $G(n)$ of the recursive procedure satisfies the recurrence

 whose solution satisfies